 The Montreal Protocol was developed as an international response to the crisis and R22, a chlorine-containing gas that harms the environment, was scheduled for a phase out over the next several decades.

 As of 2010, air conditioner manufacturers were required to stop producing R22-consuming machines.

 Run your air conditioner for as long as possible and hope it doesn’t break down during the hottest day of the year, which seems to be the ONLY way it happens, or plan ahead for a new system NOW while you can save big with incentives.

 The state of New Jersey and local utility companies are both offering rebates to help offset the cost of replacing old air conditioning units.

 Depending on your area, rebates for installing a new air conditioner can range from $500 up to $2,000.

 Get A Free Estimate

-If you’re not willing to wait for an emergency or already find yourself looking at huge bills for repairing and refilling your system, CALL US NOW at (732) 316-5554 or complete the form below for a free in-home consultation and estimate to replace your system.
+If you’re not willing to wait for an emergency or already find yourself looking at huge bills for repairing and refilling your system, CALL US NOW at (732) 316-5554 or contact us online for a free in-home consultation and estimate to replace your system.

 We’ll let you know exactly how much you can save and explore all your options with you.